Flaxseed bread is such a fun surprise! I usually go for sweet breads but to be honest, this hearty savory bread is stealing my attention!

-You guys.
-I’m on a mission.
-I really want to find a low carb bread that is totally sandwich-able.
-Something I can make avo toast, and french toast, and basically ALLLL the toasts with, you know?
-I’ve found some store-bought low carb breads here and there, BUT I’m a food blogger and I need to make my own, you know?
+I really want to find a healthier bread that is totally sandwich-able.
+I want something I can make avo toast, and french toast, and basically ALLLL the toasts with, you know?
+I’ve found some store-bought breads here and nothing is really wow-ing me.

-So I tested out some ideas in the kitchen, and while I wouldn’t call this a sandwich bread, this is probably my favorite savory, sweet bread I’ve ever made.
-Is it bad that whenever I make something new I’m all like, ok this is my fave.
-But I drizzled some PB on a slice of this bad boy and GUYS.
-This is definitely my fave.
+So I tested out some ideas in the kitchen, and while I wouldn’t call this a sandwich bread, this is probably my favorite savory bread I’ve ever made.
+I drizzled some PB on a slice of this bad boy and damn it was delicious.

 You can even sub out the seeds and craisins for your favorite goodies.
-Craisins can spike blood sugar, so you may want to leave them out or definitely take them into consideration.
+Use whatever you have on hand!

-We’re kind of on a craisin kick and so I used handfuls of whatever we had in the cabinet.
-I think they added the perfect sweet berry punch to the seedy crunch.
+We’re kind of on a craisin kick and so I used handfuls of whatever we had in the pantry.
+I think they added the perfect sweet punch to the savory seedy crunch.

 Even Caleb ate his whole slice, so you KNOW it’s good.
 You can easily make this paleo by subbing honey or maple syrup for the agave.
 I stick to agave because it has a low glycemic index and doesn’t spike blood sugar.

 Flax is a seed that is loaded with fiber and a great sourced of omega-3 fatty acids.
 They also contain a little something called lignans which have not estrogen and antioxidant qualities.